-+4100 Topics in Physics
++4100 Topics in Physics (Offered as needed)

 Prerequisite: Consent of instructor.
 In-depth treatment of selected topics and problems in physics.
 May be repeated for credit when the instructor determines that there will not be a duplication of material.

 POLITICAL SCIENCE (POLS)